Mad Men season 1: Plot

-Pete, who has demonstrated a propensity to snoop, expresses the belief that he should be promoted to head of accounts and throws his hat in the ring.
-He has also revealed his jealousy about Peggy and Don's success and sits at Don's desk after the two have left for the day.
-The mailroom boy mistakes Pete for Don and delivers a package from Adam Whitman filled with Dick Whitman's dog tags and childhood photographs.
-(Adam posted the package immediately before hanging himself in his hotel room).

-Pete confronts Don with the information that he knows Don's real name is Dick Whitman and attempts to blackmail him for a promotion.
-Don neutralizes the threat by telling Bert, "I've pulled the trigger on hiring Duck Phillips," which he knew would incite Pete to reveal Don's true identity to Bert.
-Pete tells Bert that Don is a deserter who isn't who he says he is, but Bert brushes it off with "Who cares?"
-After Pete leaves the room, Bert gives Don the option to either fire Pete or keep a close eye on him, as "one never knows how loyalty is born."
+Pete, who has demonstrated a propensity to snoop, expresses the belief that he should be promoted to head of accounts.
+While sitting in Don's office, the mailroom boy mistakes Pete for Don and delivers a package from Adam Whitman filled with Dick Whitman's dog tags and childhood photographs.
+Pete uses the information to blackmail Don into giving him a promotion.
+Don neutralizes the threat by telling Bert that he has hired Duck Phillips, knowing it would incite Pete to reveal Don's true identity to Bert.
+Bert chooses not to believe Pete and gives Don the option to either fire Pete or keep a close eye on him, as "one never knows how loyalty is born."
+Meanwhile, Peggy seeks medical care for severe stomach pains and discovers that she has experienced a cryptic pregnancy, with Pete being the baby's father.

-Peggy seeks medical care for severe stomach pain.
-The doctor quickly realizes Peggy's weight gain is a result of a pregnancy; she was impregnated by Pete Campbell.
-After the child is delivered, the nurse encourages Peggy to hold the baby, but Peggy refuses.

 The season ends just before Thanksgiving 1960, as Betty and Don bicker over Don's lack of interest in attending Thanksgiving dinner with Betty's family.
-Don cites his workload as his reason to stay home.
-Soon afterwards, Betty discovers Don was receiving calls from her psychiatrist, who was reporting on her sessions to Don.
-Don also learns that his brother Adam has hanged himself.

-Don subsequently makes a new campaign presentation for the Kodak Carousel that revolves around the "power of nostalgia".

-During a train ride, Don has a vision of returning home to announce he will be joining the family for Thanksgiving.
-Instead, Don returns home to find the house dark and empty.
-He sits alone at the bottom of the staircase as the season closes.
+Soon afterwards, Betty discovers that Don has been receiving calls from her psychiatrist.
+Don is devastated to learn that Adam has hanged himself, and he subsequently makes a new campaign presentation for the Kodak Carousel that revolves around the "power of nostalgia".
+On the train ride home, Don has a vision of returning home to announce he will be joining the family for Thanksgiving.
+Instead, Don returns home to find the house dark and empty; he sits alone at the bottom of the staircase as the season closes.